-Pay increase assumptions for individual active members are shown on pages G-7 and G-8.
+Pay increase assumptions for individual active members are shown on page G-9.
 Part of the assumption for each age is for a merit and/or seniority increase, and the other 2.75% recognizes wage inflation.
-These rates were first used for the June 30, 2017 valuation.
+These rates were first used for the June 30, 2021 valuation.